NVIDIA/aistore/docs/cli/object.md

                         - 'ais ls gs://abc/dir --limit 1234 --cached --props size,custom,atime'  - list no more than 1234 objects
                         - 'ais get gs://abc /dev/null --prefix dir --limit 1234'                 - get --/--
                         - 'ais scrub gs://abc/dir --limit 1234'                                  - scrub --/-- (default: 0)
-   --num-workers value  Number of concurrent blob-downloading workers (readers); system default when omitted or zero (default: 0)
+   --num-workers value  Number of concurrent workers for --blob-download or --mpd; system default when omitted or zero (default: 0)
    --offset value       Object read offset; must be used together with '--length'; default formatting: IEC (use '--units' to override)
    --prefix value       Get objects with names starting with the specified prefix, e.g.:
                         '--prefix a/b/c' - get objects from the virtual directory a/b/c and objects from the virtual directory a/b that have their names (relative to this directory) starting with 'c';
-                        '--prefix ""' - get entire bucket (all objects) --progress           Show progress bar(s) and progress of execution in real time --refresh value      Time interval for continuous monitoring; can be also used to update progress bar (at a given interval);
+                        '--prefix ""' - get entire bucket (all objects) --progress           Multi-object progress: show progress bar for number of objects processed (see 'GET multiple objects' below)
+   --refresh value      Time interval for continuous monitoring; can be also used to update progress bar (at a given interval);
                         valid time units: ns, us (or µs), ms, s (default), m, h --silent             Server-side flag, an indication for aistore _not_ to log assorted errors (e.g., HEAD(object) failures)